Political parties go from Aspen events to taking their fundraising shows online

 Local party officials said the art of fundraising has shifted from their large scale events — such as the Democrats’ annual dinner at T Lazy 7, which has featured speeches from the party’s incumbents and challengers on the campaign trail, or the Republicans’ Lincoln Day Dinner at the Hotel Jerome, which has brought in such GOP notables as Karl Rove and Paul Ryan — to the virtual world.

 The Pitkin County Democratic Party will hold its 10th annual gathering for the first time online at 6 p.m. on Sept.
-15. Among the virtual speakers are two seeking federal office seats — Diane Mitsch Bush, who is running for Congress against Rifle Republican Lauren Boebert, who knocked out incumbent Rep. Scott Tipton in the June primary; and John Hickenlooper, the former Colorado governor who is taking on incumbent Gardner.
+15. Among the virtual speakers are two seeking federal office seats — Diane Mitsch Bush, who is running for Congress against Rifle Republican Lauren Boebert, who knocked out incumbent Rep. Scott Tipton in the June primary; and Hickenlooper, who is taking on incumbent Gardner.

 First-term Gov. Jared Polis, who is not up for re-election, also is scheduled to speak, in addition to other candidates and local politicians.